Lebanon, Indiana: Transportation

 CSX provides freight rail service in Lebanon.
 The Lebanon Business Park located in the southwest part of the city is designated a CSX Select Site; CSX constructed a rail spur directly into the business park.

 The Lafayette and Indianapolis Railroad line traversing Lebanon was owned and operated by a number of companies from its inception in 1852 until it was abandoned in 1985.
 Portions of the former railroad line have been re-purposed as a shared use path currently known as Big 4 or Farm Heritage Trail.
 A trailhead is located at Sam Ralston Road east of Interstate 65 in Lebanon, and the trail extends 9.5 mi from this point northwest to Thorntown.

+Sports

+The Lebanon Leprechauns of The Basketball League (TBL) have played at The Farmers Bank Fieldhouse since 2022.